 This is just an overview of some of the areas where blockchain could revolutionise financial services.
 Certain banks are reportedly working on up to 150 individual proofs of concept, so the technology’s potential is clearly vast.

-To understand more about blockchain and download our latest report Blockchain: Connecting the Links, outlining what we believe blockchain means for FS firms and marketers, visit our blogpost Blockchain: Why FS marketers must get with the programme.
+To understand more about blockchain then download our latest Blockchain report, outlining what we believe blockchain means for FS firms and marketers, or visit our blogpost Blockchain: Why FS marketers must get with the programme.

 Get in touch for a free content strategy consultation, we’ll be delighted to discuss with you.